andydunstall/piko/docs/configure.md

     # Heartbeat interval in seconds.
     #
     # To verify the connection to the server is ok, the listener sends a
-    # heartbeat to the upstream at the '--server.heartbeat-interval-seconds'
+    # heartbeat to the upstream at the '--server.heartbeat-interval'
-    # interval, with a timeout of '--server.heartbeat-timeout-seconds'.`,
+    # interval, with a timeout of '--server.heartbeat-timeout'.`,
-    heartbeat_interval_seconds: 10
+    heartbeat_interval: 10

     # Heartbeat timeout in seconds.,
     #
     # To verify the connection to the server is ok, the listener sends a
-    # heartbeat to the upstream at the '--server.heartbeat-interval-seconds'
+    # heartbeat to the upstream at the '--server.heartbeat-interval'
-    heartbeat_timeout_seconds: 10
+    heartbeat_timeout: 10

 forwarder:
     # Forwarder timeout in seconds.